Triangulated categories of mixed motives: Relative cycles

 \subsubsection{Hilbert cycles}

-\begin{num} Recall that a finite dimensional scheme $X$ is equidimensional -- we will also say \emph{absolutely equidimensional} -- if its irreducible components have all the same dimension.
+\begin{num} Recall that a finite dimensional scheme $X$ is equidimensional -- we will say \emph{absolutely equidimensional} -- if its irreducible components have all the same dimension.

-Recall a flat morphism $f:X \rightarrow S$ is equidimensional if it is of finite type and for any generic points $\eta$, $\eta'$ of the same connected component of $S$, the fibers $X_\eta$, $X_{\eta'}$ are absolutely equidimensional of the same dimension. \end{num}
+We will say that a flat morphism $f:X \rightarrow S$ is equidimensional if it is of finite type and for any connected component $X'$ of $X$, there exists an integer $e \in \NN$ such that for any generic point $\eta$ in $X'$, the fiber $f^{-1}\lbrack f(\eta) \rbrack$ is absolutely equidimensional of dimension $e$. \end{num}

 \begin{df} Let $S$ be a scheme.